 - !Only playing EdgewoodGroups who come for one Edgewood round and nothing else leave Tahoe without experiencing what makes the destination genuinely worth a multi-day trip.

-- !Booking afternoon tee times at Edgewood in July and AugustAfternoon heat and afternoon thunderstorms combine to make later rounds significantly more stressful; morning is the right call.
+- !Booking afternoon tee times at Edgewood in July and AugustAfternoon heat and afternoon thunderstorms combine to make later rounds significantly more stressful; Morning is the right call.

-- !Underestimating the South Lake to Truckee drive45 minutes each way adds logistics overhead that accumulates quickly in a three-day itinerary; plan drives as carefully as tee times.
+- !Underestimating the South Lake to Truckee drive45 minutes each way adds logistics overhead that accumulates quickly in a three-day itinerary; Plan drives as carefully as tee times.

-- !Skipping Old Greenwood for a more relaxed optionOld Greenwood is the serious golf anchor of the trip; groups who replace it with Gray's Crossing or Coyote Moon skip the course that makes the itinerary feel complete.
+- !Skipping Old Greenwood for a more relaxed optionOld Greenwood is the serious golf anchor of the trip; Groups who replace it with Gray's Crossing or Coyote Moon skip the course that makes the itinerary feel complete.

-- !Not accounting for altitude enduranceThe back nine at Edgewood at 6,200 feet is more taxing than the yardage suggests; plan for five-plus hours and don't stack 36 holes on the same day as Edgewood.
+- !Not accounting for altitude enduranceThe back nine at Edgewood at 6,200 feet is more taxing than the yardage suggests; Plan for five-plus hours and don't stack 36 holes on the same day as Edgewood.

-- !Missing a lake afternoonTahoe's whole identity is the lake; at least one afternoon off the course to be near the water is worth building into the schedule.
+- !Missing a lake afternoonTahoe's whole identity is the lake; At least one afternoon off the course to be near the water is worth building into the schedule.

 What to pack